Inducido/storage.js/README.md

 storage.js
 ==========

-A simple wrapper for localStorage and sessionStorage access, with a in-memory object fallback if not present.
+A simple wrapper for localStorage access, with an in-memory object fallback if not present.
+And to sessionStorage as well (This was my initial need, and I did not find dedicated & small lib, so here it is).

-I don't like bloated code, so here is the smallest code to do basics with web storage: 263 bytes
+The smallest existing library, to do basics with web storage (data or objects): 263 bytes

 storage.js exposes a simple API for cross browser local storage